-The council has allocated a budget of £12.5m in 2020/21 to purchase up to 150 homes, mainly former council properties.
-The Scottish Government has agreed to contribute £3m grant support in 2020/21 to support the purchase of 100 homes.
+The council has allocated a budget of £11.6m in 2021/22 to purchase up to 130 homes, mainly former council properties.
 This scheme has proved extremely successful as an economic and effective way for the council to increase the supply of housing to meet housing need, whilst at the same time tackling the issues caused by long term empty properties and enabling common works to be progressed.
-Funding beyond 2021 has not yet been confirmed.